Catalin-Mihai/Chat/readme.md

 ## Description

-This application allow you to chat with your friends like an usual Android app.
+This application allows you to chat with your friends like an usual Android app.
 It's designed to be very simple, providing only essential features like:

 - Create an account
 - Add other contacts